Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-V.S. would like to thank the warm hospitality of IIT Gandhinagar during his visit, where this work was initiated.
-We record our gratitude to the people of India for their generous support for the research in basic sciences.
+V.S. would like to thank the warm hospitality of IIT Gandhinagar during his visit, where this work was initiated. {L.J.N. acknowledges the Department of Science and Technology, Government of India for the INSPIRE Fellowship.} We record our gratitude to the people of India for their generous support for the research in basic sciences. {The authors would like to thank the anonymous referees of this article for comments which led to significant improvement of the manuscript.}